esih84/localizaion/README.md

-This is a simple bilingual NextJS program that supports Farsi and English
+This is a simple bilingual NextJS program that supports Persian and English

 ## Getting Started